CloudLabsAI-Azure/Know-Before-You-Go/AIW-KBYG/App Modernization.md

 1. #### Exercise 4 Task 5 Step 8:

    - If you get the below web page after publishing Contoso.WebApi project instead of 'Page cannot be found' error message.

     Follow the below Stpes to resolve the issue

     1. In the Azure portal, navigate to your Key Vault resource by selecting the hands-on-lab-SUFFIX resource group, and then selecting the contoso-kv-UniqueId Key vault resource from the list of resources.

-    1. On the Key Vault blade, select Access policies under Settings in the left-hand menu, and then select + Add Access Policy.
+    2. On the Key Vault blade, select Access policies under Settings in the left-hand menu, and then select + Add Access Policy.

-    - In Add Access Policy dialog, enter the following:
+    3. On the Add Access Policy dialog, enter the following:

         •	Configure from template (optional): Leave blank.
         •	Key permissions: Leave set to 0 selected.
         •	Secret permissions: Select this, and then choose Get and List, to give yourself rights to manage secrets.
         •	Certificate permissions: Leave set to 0 selected.
         •	Select principal: From Lab Environment Tab, copy display name of Service Principal and paste in the search box and select it from the suggestions.
 Then choose Select.
         •	Authorized application: Leave set to None selected.

 Click on OK.